SortableJS/Sortable/README.md

 ```

 You can use any element for the list and its elements, not just `ul`/`li`.
 Here is an [example with `div`s](https://jsbin.com/visimub/edit?html,js,output).

 ---

-### Using Plugins
-Sortable has several plugins that extend the library beyond it's default capabilities.
-To see a list of these plugins, open the `plugins/` directory.

-Some of these plugins are "default" plugins, while others are "extra" plugins.
-Default plugins add optional features to Sortable (eg. AutoScroll), while extra plugins siginificantly modify the behaviour of Sortable (eg. MultiDrag).

-Plugins are mounted using `Sortable.mount()` (see example above).

-Once a plugin is mounted, it must be enabled in the options of the sortable in order for it to be enabled.
-The name of the option is the plugin's pluginName, and can be found in the plugin's README, along with other options the plugin specifies.

----